 Before becoming pregnant it is important to seek advice from your doctor.
 Any potential risks can be discussed.
 For example, to go over your current medication and to see if it should be changed to minimise the risk of harm to a developing baby.
 One important point is that you should take extra folic acid (folate) before becoming pregnant and continue it until you are 12 weeks pregnant.

 If you have an unplanned pregnancy, you should not stop epilepsy medication, which may risk a seizure occurring.
 Continue your medication and see a doctor as soon as possible.
-See separate leaflet called Epilepsy - Contraception/Pregnancy Issues for more details.
+See the separate leaflet called Epilepsy and Planning Pregnancy for more details.

 How long do I need to take medication for?